-Choice boards are an awesome tool to promote student centered learning and student voice!
-By creating a choice board for your class, you give them the power to determine how they learn or how they demonstrate their learning.
+Choice Boards are an excellent strategy to promote student centered learning and student voice and choice!
+By creating a choice board for your class, you give them the power to make decisions about their learning.
+This strategy can empower students to determine how they want to learn, the pace in which they work and even how they demonstrate their learning.

 Google Calendar is a time-management and scheduling calendar service that helps people organize their responsibilities.
 One of the many awesome options with Google Calendar is Appointment Slots.
 With appointment slots, you can block off any amount of time on your calendar and allow others to sign up for time with you quickly and easily by sharing a link.